hotnsoursoup/quik-db/docs/README.md

 ## The Result Object

-The `Result object` for SQLAlchemy provides numerous features.
+The `Result` object for SQLAlchemy provides numerous features.
 It can act similar to a cursor where you may want to iterate through the rows to process your data or access the attributes to see if your data manipulation query was successful.

 Here's how you can access the Result object **after** execution.
-This is important when you only fetch a subset of the data (see fetch below).
-After fetching results, the result object will lose any metadata associated with the rows (such as columns)
+This is important when you only fetch a subset of the data .
+After fetching all results, the result object will lose any metadata associated with the rows (such as columns), but the connection object will retain that information for you.

 In some unsupported dialects, the obj.result will return the result and not the result object.